Professor Simon Hooker

 Research

-I study the interaction of very high intensity laser pulses with plasma and applications which arise from these, such as the generation of very short X-ray pulses and a new type of particle accelerator.
+I study the interaction of very high intensity laser pulses with plasma and applications which arise from these, such as very compact particle accelerators.

 At intensities of around 1022 W m-2, laser pulses propagating through a plasma drive a longitudinal plasma wave which trails the laser pulse in much the same way a wake follows a boat travelling across water.
 The electric fields in the plasma wave can reach 100 kilovolts per micron, at least a thousand times bigger than the accelerating fields used in the LHC at CERN.
 Experiments performed by my group and a team at Lawrence Berkeley National Laboratory were the first to demonstrate laser-driven acceleration of electrons to an energy of 1 GeV.
 This beam energy is typical of that used in `stadium-scale' synchrotrons and free-electron lasers, but our plasma acceleration stage was only 30mm long!
 My research group and I are presently working on novel ways of driving the plasma wave, new kinds of waveguide capable of channelling very intense laser pulses over long distances, techniques to control the injection of particles into the plasma wave, and the application of laser-accelerated electron beams to generate ultrafast X-ray pulses.